Advocating within your Institution

 5. Benchmarks are seldom science-based.
 Institutions naturally tend to pick their Net Zero dates by asking, ‘What is feasible for us, given our business model, and given what others in the sector are doing?’
 But to have a good chance* of achieving 1.5 degrees, global emissions need to roughly halve by 2030, and reach Net Zero by 2050.
 Global North countries have ethical and practical obligations to reach these milestones even sooner (e.g. China’s current Net Zero date is 2060, India’s current Net Zero date is 2070).

 6. SBTi are pretty busy right now.
 The Science-Based Targets initiative has yet to expand its work to universities, but a few universities are nonetheless aligning themselves; all should do so.
 Additionally, some universities that aim (and claim) to be SBTi aligned are not aligned with the latest recommendations.
+SBTi themselves are under significant pressure to water down their approach to carbon offsetting.
 The Alliance for Sustainability Leadership in Education (EAUC) is working on implementing SBTi principles in HEIs.

 8. Implementation details are being worked out.
 Many institutions have Net Zero commitments that they do not yet know how to deliver.
 There is a risk of backsliding as the challenges and costs emerge.